yasglobal/remove-links-and-scripts/README.md

 All the above headers can be removed from this plugin.
 You can select them from the settings page.

-= Make sure to check the settings Page =
+*Make sure to check the settings Page*

 ## Installation